DG1001/Conference/README.md

 This application was generated using JHipster 8.9.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.9.0](https://www.jhipster.tech/documentation-archive/v8.9.0).

+## Project Description

+This project is a conference management application that allows users to manage various aspects of a conference, including sessions, speakers, and attendees.
+It provides features for organizing events, scheduling talks, and facilitating networking among participants.

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.